seanbaxter/DirectXShaderCompiler/docs/CommandGuide/llvm-config.rst

 -----------

-**llvm-config** makes it easier to build applications that use LLVM.
-It can print the compiler flags, linker flags and object libraries needed to link against LLVM.
+**llvm-config** makes it easier to build applications that use LLVM37.
+It can print the compiler flags, linker flags and object libraries needed to link against LLVM37.

 EXAMPLES